 - Fufu: A beloved West African staple, fufu is a mash made from cassava, yam, or plantain, cooked and pounded into a smooth, elastic consistency.
 It’s often enjoyed with a variety of savory soups and stews.

-- Red-Red: A hearty dish made from black-eyed peas, cooked with tomatoes, red palm oil, and sometimes accompanied by shrimp or prawns.
+- Red-Red: A hearty dish made from black-eyed peas, cooked with tomatoes, red palm oil, and sometimes served with shrimp or prawns.

 Must-Visit: Kakum National Park

-Located just north of Cape Coast, Kakum National Park is a 145 mi² national park consisting of undisturbed coastal forest and is also home to one of the most unique rainforest canopy walkways in the world.
-Suspended 88 ft above the forest floor, the walkway consists of six tree platforms and 7 suspension bridges that offer breathtaking views of the dense jungle below.
+Located just north of Cape Coast, Kakum National Park is a 145 mi² protected area of undisturbed coastal forest.
+It is also home to one of the world’s most remarkable rainforest canopy walkways!

 Exclusive Offer: A Thank You From Us!